PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Default: no

 Read additional ZSKs from the records table/your BIND zonefile.
-If not set, DNSKEY recornds in the zonefiles are ignored.
+If not set, DNSKEY records in the zonefiles are ignored.

 ## `disable-axfr`
 * Boolean